-In Database Example (page 16) we created several functions that will open and close the databases that we will use for our inventory application.
-We now make use of those functions to load inventory data into the two databases that we use for this application.
+In Database Example (page 17) we created a class that opens and closes a database for us.
+We now make use of that class to load inventory data into two databases that we will use for our inventory system.

 Again, remember that you can find the complete implementation for these functions in: